apache/solr-operator/README.md

 The solr-operator supports private Docker repo access for Solr images you may want to store in a private Docker repo.
 It is recommended to source your image from the official Solr images.

-Using a private image requires you have a K8s secret preconfigured with appropreiate access to the image. (type: kubernetes.io/dockerconfigjson)
+Using a private image requires you have a K8s secret preconfigured with appropriate access to the image. (type: kubernetes.io/dockerconfigjson)

 ```
 apiVersion: solr.bloomberg.com/v1beta1